||The Rotary Club of Williamsburg

 |Club No. 5848

-Volunteer Opportunity: The Arc of Williamsburg seeks our help to volunteer at the Learning Lab on Wednesdays from 10-12, 2 volunteers at a time.
+The Arc of Williamsburg seeks our help to volunteer at the Learning Lab on Wednesdays from 10-12, 1 volunteer at a time.
 We supported the Learning Lab as one of three area Rotary Clubs supporting the District grant.
 The volunteers will work one-on-one with our clients using math, reading, and word processing programs.
-They may also work with certain clients on how to use the mouse and keyboard.
-As for skills needed, the clients will be solving elementary level math problems or reading short passages and answering questions.
-Some of them will work with Microsoft Word, so some familiarity with that program would be helpful.
-Otherwise, the main skills are patience and a willingness to repeat and reinforce the learning.
+Chuck Hobson has stepped up and spoke glowingly about his experience.
+Who's next?

 Foundations Supported Annually by Club Members: